ryan-brazeal-ufl/RubPyxRobot/docs/index.md

     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2171.jpeg">
  9. Use two metric 3mm machine bolts to attach the servo horn to the 3D printed part (if needed, nuts can be installed on the protruding bolts).<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2172.jpeg">
- 10. Install the other servo horn perpendicular to the long direction of the servo motor body, then set the servo horn bolt (don't forget the loctite).<br>
+ 10. Repeat steps 2 - 4 and then install the other servo horn perpendicular to the long direction of the servo motor body, then tighten the servo horn bolt (don't forget the loctite).<br>
      <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2173.jpeg">
  11. Position the *servo_pinion* 3D printed part on the servo horn so the part's notch is at the top.<br>
      <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2174.jpeg">